bukiro/PECS/README.md

 Next steps:
 - Finn's Items - in progress
-- Familiar - in progress, stopped midway and nothing works at the moment ;)
+- Familiar
 - Action Icons
 - Database api

+active bugs:
+split("\n\n") does not seem to work with runes that are slotted in weapons, despite using the same template.